UCI-GDIM31/class-activities-topetea2-yoshi/README.md

 2. The _bounce variable is considered an int because we are given a whole number, rather than a decimal.

 3. The only error I've gotten was not including the float variable.

+### W3

+Table 6: Rythem Game Project
+   A boolean method is necessary
+   KeyPress and time

+2. Writing a metaphor

+3.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727